amandeepmittal/amanhimself.dev/content/posts/how-i-configure-vscode-for-everything.md

 ### Extensions

-Next step for me is to make this editor work like a charm with the help of some well maintained and free extensions.
+The next step for me is to make this editor work like a charm with the help of some well-maintained and free extensions.

 - [emojisense](https://marketplace.visualstudio.com/items?itemName=bierner.emojisense):
 - [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer)